1968: Burnside Gets new police chief

 Ah!
 The beauty of wintertime.

-Police Captain Howard Rainwater said he observed two young fellows lean up against a buildingon Fountain Square as if they were waiting for somehting to happen.
+Police Captain Howard Rainwater said he observed two young fellows lean up against a building on Fountain Square as if they were waiting for something to happen.

 The police officer trudged through the snow in their direction.